Skip to main content

 1) System

-The System package contains tSM baseline configuration delivered with the application and refined by the installation.
+The System package contains tSM baseline configuration delivered with the application and refined per project.

 packageId: System